 3 cups flour, 1 cup icing sugar, 1 cup butter.
 Cream butter until soft, then work in sugar mixture.
 Tip sugar mixture onto flour and work in well.
-Cut into squares or shapes, or press mixture into a greased pan and bake 30 minutes in a moderate oven.
+Cut into squares, rounds, or shapes, or press mixture into a greased pan and bake 30 minutes in a moderate oven.
 Cool on rack.

 Whether it's store-bought or homemade, it's hard to resist eating shortbread cookies.
 Walkers is currently the largest Scottish manufacturer of high quality butter shortbreads, exporting to over 60 countries.
 They also carry a Royal Warrant from Queen Elizabeth II to supply their bakery goods to the Households of Her Majesty.

 Ever since the company opened its doors in 1898, the company has never strayed from their goal to sell the world's finest brand-name shortbread.
 Flour, sugar, butter, and salt are the only ingredients used in Walkers' shortbread recipe, and the secret to the wonderfully buttery taste is Walkers' emphasis on using only the purest, highest quality ingredients and the care they put into its making.

 Today, we continue the festive custom by pressing pieces of blanched almonds, citron, peel, or candied cherries into each shortbread cookie just before baking.
 When I was a kid, decorated cookies always seemed to taste better than the plain ones.
 Did you think so too?

 Enjoy trying the old fashioned recipes for shortbread cookies.
 The secret to knowing how to make shortbread is to use the best quality ingredients and bake at a low temperature to avoid over browning.
 It should be almost white or light brown in color when done.